 Elizabeth French Joined Lumina in April of 2019.
-Ms. French brings with her a broad business background and 30 years of experience in consulting and professional services.
+French brings with her a broad business background and 30 years of experience in consulting and professional services.
 Her expertise includes leadership and talent development, strategic relationships, process improvement, corporate governance, community engagement and contract negotiations, among other core management capabilities.
-Elizabeth has called Corvallis home for over 25 years, and received the Corvallis Chamber of Commerce award, Robert C. Ingalls Businessperson of the Year in 2013.
+French has called Corvallis home for over 25 years, and received the Corvallis Chamber of Commerce award, Robert C. Ingalls Businessperson of the Year in 2013.

 Medical Director of Clinical Innovations

 Dr. Helen Kao joined Lumina Hospice & Palliative Care in 2016 after nine years at the University of California San Francisco (where she continues to work part time as Professor of Medicine and Geriatrics).
 Dr. Kao is board certified in Internal Medicine, Geriatrics, and Hospice & Palliative Care.
 She has special interests in house calls, dementia care, reducing polypharmacy in health care, supporting adults who experience physical and cognitive decline, and advocating for comprehensive advanced care planning.
 Dr. Kao has been recognized with awards of distinction not only for her clinical care but also for her teaching and leadership.